MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.findindex['t]-function-[fsharp].md

 # List.findIndex<'T> Function (F#)

 Returns the index of the first element in the list that satisfies the given predicate.
-Raises **T:System.Collections.Generic.KeyNotFoundException** if no such element exists.
+Raises **System.Collections.Generic.KeyNotFoundException** if no such element exists.

 **Namespace/Module Path**: Microsoft.FSharp.Collections.List